SteelCompendium/data-rules-md-dse/Abilities/Elementalist/5th-Level Features/Storm of Sands.md

   scc:
     - mcdm.heroes.v1:feature.ability.elementalist.5th-level-feature:storm-of-sands-9-essence
   scdc:
-    - 1.1.1:13.2.9.4:03
+    - 1.1.1:11.2.9.4:07
   source: mcdm.heroes.v1
   target: Each enemy in the area
   type: feature/ability/elementalist/5th-level-feature
 effects:
   - roll: Power Roll + Reason
-    t1: 2 damage
+    tier1: 2 damage
-    t2: 5 damage
+    tier2: 5 damage
-    t3: 7 damage
+    tier3: 7 damage
+  - name: Effect
-  - effect: The area lasts until the start of your next turn.
+    effect: The area lasts until the start of your next turn.
 It is difficult terrain for enemies, and you and your allies have concealment while in the area.
-    name: Effect
+  - name: Persistent 1
-  - effect: The area remains until the start of your next turn, and you can move it up to 5 squares (no action required).
+    effect: The area remains until the start of your next turn, and you can move it up to 5 squares (no action required).
 As a maneuver, you can make the power roll again without spending essence.
-    name: Persistent 1
 ```